Mon Repos Conservation Park Bundaberg

 • Occasionally turtles do not arrive or hatch.
 While this is unusual, we can’t guarantee you will see nesting turtles or hatchlings.

-A moderate level of fitness is required for the Turtle Encounter tour—for some of the evening you will be outside on the beach.
+A moderate level of fitness is required for the Turtle Encounter tour—for one to two hours you will be outside on the beach.
 Visitors need to be able to:

 • Walk through sandy conditions for up to 1.6km (return journey) at night in natural light or with limited light in some sections.